COVID digest: WHO says pandemic is not over, more variants expected | DW | 11.02.2022

 Sources in the French presidential entourage confirmed the incident with Reuters news agency, saying that refusal of Russia's request meant sitting at opposite ends of the table.

-French President Emmanuel Macron was in Moscow for talks with President Vladimir Putin to discuss the troops buildup on Ukraine's border
+Macron (right) was in Moscow for talks with President Vladimir Putin to discuss the troops buildup on Ukraine's border

 The United Kingdom will again be allowing vaccinated travelers to begin entering the country on Friday.